cleanlab/cleanlab/DEVELOPMENT.md

 Do not add your new issue type to the set of issues that Datalab detects by default, our team can add it to this default set later on once it's utility has been thoroughly validated.

 Don't forget to update the [issue type descriptions guide](https://github.com/cleanlab/cleanlab/blob/master/docs/source/cleanlab/datalab/guide/issue_type_description.rst) with a brief description of your new issue type.
+It is ideal to stick to a format that maintains consistency and readability.
+Generally, the format includes a title, explanation of the issue, required arguments, then any additional information.
+It would be helpful to include a tip for users on how to detect the issue using Datalab.

 Try to add tests for this new issue type.
 It's a good idea to start with some tests in a separate module in the [issue manager test directory](https://github.com/cleanlab/cleanlab/tree/master/tests/datalab/issue_manager).

 ## Documentation